-We created this resource to help you navigate drone industry jobs.
-On this page you’ll find information on the types of drone pilot jobs out there, industries using drones in their work, some examples of compensation and salaries, and actual job listings.
+We created this resource to help you navigate all the drone pilot jobs you’ll find in the drone industry right now.
+In this guide, you’ll find information on the types of uav jobs out there, industries using drones in their work, some examples of compensation and salaries, and actual job listings.

 But before we go any further, we want to ask you a question: Why are you here?

-We’ve created this page to help you learn more about the jobs available in the drone industry, both for pilots and non-pilots, and to help you better understand all of the types of work currently being done with drones.
+We’ve created this page to help you learn more about the jobs for drone pilots available in the drone industry, both for pilots and non-pilots, and to help you better understand all of the types of work currently being done with drones.

-Lately drone pilots have been providing realtors with a perspective that was never possible before.
-Using aerial stills, videos, and even 3D maps created from data captured by drone, potential buyers can now get a comprehensive view of the property they’re thinking about buying.
+Through their work in real estate marketing, drone pilots have been providing realtors with a perspective that was never possible before.
+Using aerial stills and videos, as well as 3D maps and orthomosaics (maps made of images stitched together that have been corrected so that the scale is uniform, and has the same lack of distortion as a map) created from data captured by drone, potential buyers can now get a comprehensive view of the property they’re thinking about buying.

-Real estate marketing work is often done by a single drone pilot working as a freelancer to capture aerial stills and video of a property that’s for sale, which the realtor will then use in promotional materials.
+The types of drone pilot jobs you’ll find in real estate are often freelancer gigs done by a single drone pilot working on a set or hourly fee to capture aerial stills and video of a property that’s for sale, which the realtor will then use in promotional materials.

-Another typical offering these days is a virtual tour of a property, which is a video walk through of the entire property, including both aerial and ground footage.
+Another typical real estate marketing offering these days is a virtual tour of a property, which is a video walk through of the entire property, including both aerial and ground footage.

-You don’t need a high end drone to be a competitive drone pilot in the real estate marketing space.
-For many pilots, a DJI Phantom or Mavic does the trick just fine.
+You don’t need a high-end drone to be a competitive drone pilot in the real estate marketing space.
+For many pilots, a DJI Phantom 4 Pro V2.0 or Mavic 3 does the trick just fine.
 If you’re looking for ideas on which drone to buy for real estate work, check out our guide to camera drones for some options.

 When it comes to post-production, you’ll need some kind of software to process your images and video footage.
 Adobe Photoshop is a good option for images and Adobe’s Premiere Pro also comes recommended for editing video footage.
 Another solid choice for video is Apple’s Final Cut Pro.

-It’s important to determine a minimal cost that takes into account your investments in the craft, gear, insurance, education, and so on to determine where your break even is.
-When discussing budget, keep the discussion focused on scope of work.
+It’s important to determine a minimal cost that takes into account your investments in the craft, gear, insurance, education, and so on to determine where your break-even is.
+When discussing the budget, keep the discussion focused on the scope of work.
 If their budget is lower, reduce the scope of work, NOT your prices.

 – Clifford Pickett, Clifford Pickett Photography